noorfatima018/FYP/ISSUES.md

-# 📋 TrustRent — Project Issues & Milestones
+# 📋 RentWise — Project Issues & Milestones
-### Stack: Flutter (Mobile) · Next.js (Web) · Node.js/Express (Backend) · PostgreSQL
+### Stack: Flutter (Mobile) · Next.js (Web) · Supabase (Database + Auth + Storage + Edge Functions)

 This file tracks all project milestones and their associated tasks.
-Each milestone is a major development phase of the TrustRent platform.
+Each milestone is a major development phase of the RentWise platform.

+> **Supabase replaces**: PostgreSQL server, REST API server (Node.js/Express), Firebase Auth, Firebase Storage, and WebSocket server — all in one managed platform.

 ---